Talent-Catalog/talentcatalog/docs/v210/recruiter_access_related_enhancements.md

   style: compressed
 ---

-# Recruiter Access Related Enhancements
+# Partners as Job Creators

 Recruiter access involves providing approved employers and third party recruiter organizations direct access to the Talent Catalog.
 Those new types of user are special in that they have the ability to create